chocolatey/docs/input/en-us/central-management/setup-client.md

 ___
 ## Setup
 ### Step 1: Install Chocolatey Agent
 First you need Chocolatey Agent installed.
-As there may be some steps involved with the install of the agent, please see [[Chocolatey Agent Setup|FeaturesAgentService#setup]].
+As there may be some steps involved with the install of the agent, please see [Chocolatey Agent Setup](./features/paid/agent-service#setup).

 ___
 ### Step 2: Update Configuration